CastXML/pygccxml/docs/releasing.rst

 Run `git push origin vmajor.minor.minor && git push origin master`

-Wait for the CI checks to run before uploading the release to pypi.
+Wait for the CI to be done and all green.

+Go to the releases page on github and use the "draft a new release" button to create a new release.
+Use the exisiting tag.
+You can copy-past the changelog's content there if you want to.

+Once you are done, you can upload the release to pypi.

 Uploading to pypi
 -----------------